NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 ![Docker Deployment](https://github.com/NikkaLuna/HotelSchedulingApplication_Java_Spring_Multithreading_with_Docker/blob/D387/Docker%20Deployment.png)

 *This screenshot shows the Docker Desktop interface with the running container and the Landon Hotel application accessible via `localhost:8080`.
-It demonstrates the successful containerization and deployment of the application using Docker.*
+It demonstrates the containerization and deployment of the application using Docker.*

 ## Usage